Songonge/Power-BI-Projects/Retail Analysis/Retail_Sales_Case_Study.md

   * Comparing 2016 to 2015 showed a significant increase in most areas, leading to an overall percentage of 23.1%.
   * Comparing 2017 to 2016 showed an increase in most areas, leading to an overall percentage of 28.0%.

+> [!NOTE]
-The dashboards were designed to provide business stakeholders with a clear and actionable view of key performance indicators (KPIs), enabling them to monitor growth, identify trends, and make data-driven decisions.
+> The dashboards were designed to provide stakeholders with a clear and actionable view of key performance indicators (KPIs), enabling them to monitor growth, identify trends, and make data-driven decisions in real time.

 ## Recommendations
 Based on the analysis, the following strategies are recommended: